DonSaca/JogoDaTeiaOrStrike3/README.md

-Below is a well-structured README.md for your project.
-It covers the project overview, technologies used, and detailed game rules (how to play).
-The content is written in Markdown, suitable for GitHub, with clear sections and concise explanations tailored to your multiplayer board game.
 Jogo da Teia (Web Game)
 Jogo da Teia is a two-player strategy board game implemented as a full-stack web application.
 It features a 3x3 grid where players move their pieces strategically to form a winning pattern, similar to Tic-Tac-Toe but with unique movement mechanics.
 The game is built with real-time multiplayer functionality using WebSockets, allowing two players to compete over a network.
 This project showcases a client-server architecture with a React frontend for an interactive UI and a Node.js backend for game logic and synchronization.
 Whether you're a developer looking to explore real-time applications or a player eager for a strategic challenge, Jogo da Teia offers both a fun experience and a learning opportunity.